 By focusing on the mistakes of others, we can learn to do better.
 So, here are 4 mistakes resource managers make when managing utilization:

-Resource utilization isn’t for everyone.
-However, when scheduling in a multi-project environment, which fights over the same resources, managing resource usage is inevitable.
+However, when scheduling in a multi-project environment, with daily fights over the same resources, managing resource usage is inevitable.
 And necessary.

 Overbooking a resource will cause a delay.
 Each project and booking is dependent on another.
 Even if there are no dependencies per se.
 If a resource isn’t able to complete a task since it was busy with another task, there will be a delay.
 And here planning resource usage is something that can prevent the problem.